Be part of an international honors society for students in forestry and the natural resources field!

-- Secure and maintain a high standard of scholarship in natural resources education
+- Secure and maintain a high standard of scholarship in forestry and natural resources education

-- Encourage the advancement of the natural resources profession
+- Encourage the advancement of the forestry and natural resources professions

-- Promote a fraternal spirit among those engaged in activities related to the natural resources
+- Promote a fraternal spirit among those engaged in activities related to forestry and natural resources

 - You’ve earned the opportunity to be in it!